 You may have heard Dr. Oz telling you about the dangers of arsenic in brown rice.
 The message is that arsenic is toxic and no amount of arsenic is okay for the body.
 However, the truth is we do not yet know if trace amounts of arsenic have a role in the body.
 This may come as a surprise, given it is such a notorious poison, but the same that is true of vitamin A could be true of arsenic.
 There are other minerals that our body needs in “trace” amounts.
 It could turn out that arsenic is one of them.
 It may not.
 The point is that you cannot assume that because arsenic is so toxic in large amounts, that it is always toxic and never useful.

-So, you see, the assumption that something that is toxic at large amounts must be avoided at any and all amounts, is erroneous.
+So, you see, the assumption that something that is toxic in large amounts must be avoided at any and all amounts is erroneous.

 With trace minerals, especially ultratrace minerals such as these, study becomes more difficult.
 Vitamin C deficiency is common.
 So is vitamin D defficiency, and other vitamin deficiencies.
 The same is true of some of the macrominerals.
 But there are no trace mineral deficiencies!
 These minerals are everywhere in the environment and it is not a problem to get more than enough, assuming that you need them at all.
 Although with certain of these minerals, our intakes may just be a tiny bit higher than what we need, as you can see, we can’t easily look at the effects of “not enough” of these minerals, like we can for Vitamin C and other micronutrients.